dixitmudit/PACE/README.md

 ### 1. Direct Usage

+After placing the `VASP` files of the base and adsorbate in the current working directory, the `main.py` file can be executed as follows:

 ```bash
   python main.py --model /path/to/your/mace/model.model --metals Fe-Ru Fe-Mo --adsorbates Li2S Li2S2 --device cuda
 ```

 ### 2. Example notebook

 The following is an example workflow to carry out experiments with the PACE algorithm.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dixitmudit/PACE/blob/main/examples/pace-results.ipynb)

-### 3. PACE class to screen
+### 3. PACE class implementation

-You can directly import PACE into your current workflow assuming you are using ase and MLIP optimized for
+You can directly import PACE into your current workflow assuming you are using ase and MLIPs

 ```bash
 from pace import PACE
 from ase.io import read, write